Supply network: Strategic resilience

 From the strategic resilient viewpoint, a supply network must dynamically reinvent business models and strategies as circumstances change.
 It is not about responding to a one-time crisis, or just having a flexible supply chain.
 It is about continuously anticipating and adjusting to discontinuities that can permanently impair the value preposition of a core business with focus on delivering customer satisfaction.
 Strategic resilience requires continuous innovation with respect to product structures, processes, but also corporate behaviour.
 Renewal can be regarded as the natural consequence of a supply network’s innate strategic resilience.

 Operational resilience

 In terms of operational resilience, the supply networks must respond to the ups and downs of the business cycle or to quickly rebalance product-service mix, processes, and supply chain, by bolstering enterprises agility, flexibility and robustness in the face of changing environments.

+Research

+There are two distinct types of supply network research: